wnsgur4322/CS-381/group project/README.md

 ### Stack manipulation operations Example
+**Description:** Generally, Stack manipulation operations are used in Fibonacci and factorial, but it's hard to show how the user just uses Stack maniuplation operations.
+Thus, we made some sample examples of them to show it works and not work when.

 #### Good Examples
 **Description:** This example generates Double with "Dup" and "Mul".
 > runProg (double_value 2)